 Sony’s Motionflow XR 960 blur reduction technology appeared to do a decent job at keeping motion blur at bay, as I did not detect any motion artifacts in the fast action content I viewed.

-Side angle or off-axis viewing performance has always been an achilles heel for most LED based TVs, and the XBR810C was no exception to this picture anomaly; however, this display performed better than average in this area and had minimal amounts of contrast and color saturation loss when viewed at wide angles which was most likely due to its IPS panel design.
+Side angle or off-axis viewing performance has always been an Achilles heel for most LED-based TVs, and the XBR810C was no exception to this picture anomaly; however, this display performed better than average in this area and had minimal amounts of contrast and color saturation loss when viewed at wide angles which were most likely due to its IPS panel design.